osgi/osgi.enroute.site/_appnotes/resolution-notes.md

 There are different system types that may require different ways of approaching runtime resolution.
 For instance:

- * A small, contained "Application" may be run in isolation on a known system.
+ * A small, contained _Application_ may be run in isolation on a known system.
 In such case, it would be better to resolve up-front during design time, and ensure that the RR does not change.

- * An "application host" server may already provide a context into which "applications" may be deployed.
+ * An _application host_ server may already provide a context into which "applications" may be deployed.
 Since the applications are being deployed into an existing context, runtime resolution becomes important.